 (g) A metering pump for introducing deionized water into a sample cylinder that can meter the water in precise increments (e.g., 0.01 milliliters) is required.

-(h) Additional sample preparation guidance can be found in GPA Standard 2174-93, GPA Standard 2261-00 and GPA Standard 2177-03.

 10.3 Bubble Point Pressure and Sample Integrity Check

 This procedure is used to determine the bubble point pressure at sample collection temperature of a pressurized hydrocarbon liquid prior to conducting a flash or any compositional analysis.
 These results determine the integrity of the sample and provide a means of verifying the sampling conditions reported on Form 1.
-When heating is required, safety precautions must be taken due to thermal expansion within a pressurized cylinder.
+When heating is required, safety precautions shall be taken due to thermal expansion within a pressurized cylinder.
 This procedure is performed with the use of a Double Valve cylinder and is not applicable for Floating-Piston cylinders.
-Samples gathered with the use of a Floating-Piston cylinder must be transferred to a Double Valve cylinder using a water displacement method prior to conducting this procedure.
+Samples gathered with the use of a Floating-Piston cylinder shall be transferred to a Double Valve cylinder using a water displacement method prior to conducting this procedure.

 (a) Fix the cylinder in an upright vertical position using a ring stand or similar device.
 This ensures that headspace gas remains at the top of the cylinder.